willmartian/willmartian.com/src/pages/poems/torment-nexus.md

 Like reading or writing?
 Boring routine.
 Imagine all that we could stand to gain!

-So thank you for listening to my pitch!
+So thank you for listening to my pitch;
 I trust you see how much this will enrich.
 </pre>